 Note 2: On at least an annual basis, clinicians must undertake practical training on at least one racecourse where they work to rehearse clinical scenarios including scene safety, immediate medical care and casualty extraction.
 There should be a 'table-top' Major Incident rehearsal.
 This should include ambulance providers and other relevant staff e.g. racecourse employees.
 Documentary evidence of this should be provided by the organising SRMO and Clerk of the Course to be submitted with the next registration cycle.
-This applies for registrations from 1 January 2017 onwards.
+This is not required for Point-to-Point but is strongly recommended.

-Note 3: New SRMOs will fall into 3 categories: SRMO(Flat); SRMO(Jump); and SRMO(Dual).
+Note 3: New SRMOs on Licensed Racecourses will fall into 3 categories: SRMO(Flat); SRMO(Jump); and SRMO(Dual).
 In order to be appointed as an SRMO, new applicants must meet the following criteria: